 It really comes down to two things.
 First, they may not understand how returns are calculated or second, it may be part of a risk mitigation strategy.

 So, people who pay down mortgages are either really savvy or have no idea what's going on.

-Alright, I’m exaggerating a bit, but it’s kind of strange to juxtapose the two, right?
+Alright, I'm exaggerating a bit, but it's kind of interesting to juxtapose the two opposite approaches, right?

 Your tenants pay the bills and maybe you get a few bucks out of it, but in the long run, the value is in the building.